leumas1104/Arduino-Buzzer-Song-Player/README.md

+This repo is just meant to be a collection of my favorite Arduino projects that I've completed and will hopefully grow larger over time.

 # Arduino-Buzzer-Song-Player
 This is a small Arduino project which uses a buzzer module to play any simple musical melody.
 The **notes, pauses and tempo** of the song **must be manually defined** in the script.
 Per default it plays the Nintendo Mii Theme and Never Gonna Give You Up by Rick Astley.
 The sheet music used can be found here: